What Are Cannabinoids? A Beginner's Guide to CBD, THC & Beyond (2026)

 What Are Cannabinoids?

-Cannabinoids are bioactive plant compounds, aka phytocompounds, that naturally occur in cannabis.
-Of the over 600 known phytocompounds in cannabis, at least 140 are cannabinoids.(1) The most in/famous cannabinoids are probably THC and CBD (Maybe you’ve heard of them?), though others are quickly gaining traction.
+Cannabinoids are bioactive plant compounds, also known as phytocompounds, that naturally occur in the cannabis plant.
+Of more than 600 identified compounds in cannabis, at least 140 are cannabinoids.(1) The most widely recognized cannabinoids are THC and CBD, though many others are gaining attention as research and product development continue to evolve.

 Types of Cannabinoids